 How (and Why) to Flow Nitrogen While Brazing

-If you follow this process and then pressure test with nitrogen prior to evacuation it will go much more smoothly and all in all can save you time in the process.
+If you follow this process and then pressure test with nitrogen before evacuation, it will go much more smoothly.
+All in all, it can save you time in the process.
 Nitrogen is cheaper than callbacks and early component failure.
 Use it.

 If you need any more convincing or simply want to learn more about flowing nitrogen, give this article a read or watch this video.

 I have a comment about switching from R22 to R410A (see ” Why Old-Timers Say It Doesn’t Matter.”)

 The R22 system using mineral oil could have slug deposited on the copper pipe walls from mineral oil degradation due to time and heat.
 This slug can cover the copper oxide particles and the R22 system continues to run as usual without the oxide flaking off.
 However, when the R410A with POE is added, the slug is cut lose with or without the copper oxide ‘flakes’.
 Then, there is a nasty blackish slug noticed in the filter!
 The assumption in the article is that the POE cut the copper oxide loose.
 Wouldn’t it be more correct to say that the POE oil cuts the slug ana hence the oxide is exposed and then carried away.
 Does anyone have any data to support the statement that the copper oxide is cut loose?
 Has anyone identified the oxide in the filters or screens?